-Scientists think Psyche may consist largely of metal from the core of an early planet, one of the building blocks of the terrestrial (rocky) planets in our solar system: Mercury, Venus, Earth and Mars.
+Scientists think Psyche may consist largely of metal from the core of a planetesimal , one of the building blocks of the terrestrial (rocky) planets in our solar system: Mercury, Venus, Earth and Mars.
 Psyche is most likely a survivor of multiple violent hit-and-run collisions, common when the solar system was forming.
 The asteroid Psyche may be able to show us how Earth’s core and the cores of the other terrestrial planets came to be.

 Because we cannot currently see or measure Earth’s core directly, the Psyche asteroid offers a unique window into the violent history of collisions and accretion that created the terrestrial planets.
-It is the only known place in our solar system where we can examine directly what may contain metal from the core of an early planet.
+It is the only known place in our solar system where we can examine directly what may contain metal from the core of a planetesimal.

 Psyche lies in the main asteroid belt between Mars and Jupiter.
 Psyche orbits the Sun at an average distance of 3 astronomical units (AU) (about 280 million miles or 450 million kilometers); Earth orbits at 1 AU (about 93 million miles or 150 million kilometers).
 Because Psyche and Earth orbit at different speeds, the distance from Earth to Psyche varies over a large range from less than 2 AU to greater than 4 AU.

 Psyche is dense.
 Measurements are still being made; Psyche’s bulk density appears to be 3,400-4,100 kilograms per cubic meter (kg/m3) (a mix of rock and metal).
 The surface gravity on Psyche is much less than it is on Earth—even less than it is on the Moon.
 On Psyche, lifting a car would feel as light as lifting a large dog.